 Means with different letters along the same column are significantly different at P=.05

-Values in parenthesis represent percentage decrease in chlorophyll content during processing
+Values in parentheses represent the percentage decrease in chlorophyll content during processing

 4. Conclusion

-In this study, it was observed that hydrothermal processing at varying temperature and time causes significant loss in the chlorophyll content of selected leafy vegetables.
-Although the loss is inevitable during processing, processing at relatively low temperature could result in low percentage loss of chlorophyll content.
-It is expedient that processing operation that can enhance conservation of chlorophyll should be given adequate attention as the green pigment is considered to have therapeutic properties.
+In this study, it was observed that hydrothermal processing at varying temperatures and times causes significant loss in the chlorophyll content of selected leafy vegetables.
+Although the loss is inevitable during processing, processing at relatively low temperatures could result in a low percentage loss of chlorophyll content.
+It is expedient that processing operations that can enhance the conservation of chlorophyll should be given adequate attention, as the green pigment is considered to have therapeutic properties.
 Moreover, the degree of consumer acceptability of these leafy vegetables depends on the greenness.

 Disclaimer (Artificial intelligence)